Each presentation contains multiple bell ringers. Use the arrows to navigate through them.

 Heat Transfer

-Use the arrows located at the bottom of the presentation to navigate through all the bell ringer questions.
+Use the arrows located at the sides of the presentation to navigate through all the bell ringer questions.

 Cold is transferred: People often think cold can be transferred, like when holding an ice cube.
 In reality, heat is what’s transferred.
 When holding an ice cube, heat from your hand is moving to the ice, not the other way around.